Marijuana/Cannabis Addiction

 - Can Medical Marijuana Lead to Addiction?

-- Where to Get Help for Cannabis Use Disorder
+- How to Get Help for Cannabis Use Disorder?

 Is Marijuana Addictive?

 Yes, cannabis can be addictive.
-Whenever the subject of legalizing marijuana or cannabis comes up, the debate on whether or not it is addictive has received considerable attention.
-Both sides have their arguments, but the central question remains – is cannabis addictive?
+Whenever the subject of legalizing marijuana or cannabis comes up, the debate on whether or not it is addictive arises.

-The simple answer to that is, cannabis has the potential to be addictive.
 To understand this in better detail, it is also crucial to understand the difference between use, dependence, and addiction.
 Not everyone who uses cannabis will become addicted to the substance.
-However, frequent and extended cannabis can lead to dependence and a more severe condition known as Cannabis Use Disorder (CUD).
-It is typically when the line between use and addiction gets blurred.
-Cannabis addiction is when a compulsive, persistent need for the substance is present, driving all else from the mind.
+However, frequent and extended cannabis use can lead to dependence and a more severe condition known as Cannabis Use Disorder (CUD).

 First things first, CUD is not the same as cannabis addiction.
-It affects 10% of cannabis users, and it recognizes how cannabis can negatively impact lives even if not necessarily addicted to it.
-CUD can drastically impact a person, leading to cannabis tolerance and dependence.
+It affects 10% of cannabis users, and it recognizes how cannabis can negatively impact lives, even if they are not necessarily addicted to it.

 - Craving for cannabis.

-- Cutting down other activities in life to dedicate time for cannabis use.
+- Cutting down on other activities in life

-- Extended cannabis use despite physical, psychological, and social issues.
+- Extended use despite physical, psychological, and social issues

 Risk Factors for Cannabis Use Disorder